LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ```

 The presence of missing days/intervals may introduce bias into some calculations or summaries of the data.
-Impute the missing values for the steps with the average number of steps for that time interval.
+So therefor I impute the missing values for the steps with the average number of steps for that time interval across all days.

 ```r
 activitydata_filled<-activitydata
 activitydata_filled[which(is.na(activitydata_filled$steps)),1]<-steps_per_interval[as.character(activitydata_filled[which(is.na(activitydata_filled$steps)),3])]
 ```

-Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
+Then I've made a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r